dreamDev525/solana-mint-ui/README.md

 ## deploy

 You can deploy to any provider but make sure you add the environment variables from `.env.template`. (_Try [Vercel](https://vercel.com/new)_)

-## If you like this, donate

-- Send tips in SOL to help me build in public: 52zEuaG5VBQTzRP7MLMyEzSuKgYPF9E9dtaWrmXaiNkg